Payne-in-Bahrain/u2_lessons_express_consuming_apis/README.md

   });
 ```

-Using async await, however, is a more modern syntax and the one we will give preference to in this cohort.
+Using `async/await`, however, is a more modern, clearner syntax and the one we will give preference to in this cohort.

 Next, let's create our `index` EJS template, so that we can display our catfacts.